anurag-poojary/Deep-Neural-Network/README.md

 # Deep-Neural-Network
-All of the Laboratory Experiments and Assignments
+All of the Laboratory Experiments and Class Assignments